wumm-project/Leipzig-Seminar/Winterterm-2021/README.md

-The seminar is part of the advanced master module "Modelling of Sustainable Systems and Semantic Web", which also includes a lecture and an online lab with the TRIZ trainer of Nikolay Shpakovsky.
+The seminar is part of the advanced master module "Modelling of Sustainable Systems and Semantic Web", which also includes a lecture and an online lab with the TRIZ trainer of Target Invention.

-In this semester's seminar, we want to deal with forms of cooperative action as well as the institutionalisation of conceptual, notational and experiential forms in such structures in particular.
-In the context of our understanding of technology, which includes the three components
-* socially available processual knowledge,
-* institutionalised procedures
-* and private processual skills

-It concentrates on a better understanding of the form-building processes of institutionalised procedures.
-The contradiction-oriented analytical methods of TRIZ can be applied to these questions, whereby the concepts that have been developed in the "world of technical systems" have already been extended to management processes and management structures within the field of "Business TRIZ".
-However, modern management approaches yet are insufficiently taken up here.
-In the seminar, such connections will be examined more closely, in particular

-* Approaches of the Methodological School of Management in the traditions of the MMC around G.P.
-Shchedrovitsky
-* The Co-operative Action approach
-* Other management approaches that focus on social interactions.

-__[More detailed information](2021-04-13/README.md) on the course concept.__
+The conceptual basis of the lecture and seminar is a _systemic approach to descriptive structures_ that are significant in the real world.
+As an instrument of complexity reduction, the _system concept_ is based on a set of viable components whose interaction in the given systemic context produces the _specific emergent functionality_.
+An aeroplane consists of several components, none of them can fly, only the specific interaction of the parts produces the new function.

+This understanding of systems, which is also closely related to the topic of Component Software in computer science, has many facets.
+In such systems, not only the _structure_ but also their _processing_ plays an important role.
+Such aspects - a systemically based management concept - were in the focus of the seminar last semester.
+It turned out that most management theories assume an appropriately authorised individual leader as the decision-making authority and make his or her actions the object of investigation.
+This is unsatisfactory, as management processes in multi-stakeholder systems with distributed and rather consensus-oriented decision-making structures become increasingly important.
+Such structures can be observed above all in socio-ecological contexts and are thus central to the processing of sustainability issues.
+Often, parts of such structuring processes can also be described as phenomena of _systemic self-organisation_.

+A more detailed study of such management phenomena is in the focus of the seminar topics this semester.

 ## Potential

+Another important focus of the course is thinking, analysing and resolving contradictions.
 Thinking in terms of contradictions and modelling (initially) contradictory situations is a fundamental engineering competence, its teaching in the context of a "General Theory of Strong Thinking" (OTSM-TRIZ) and its further development as the "Innovative Design Method" (IDM) is at the centre of our teaching programme.

 > The course has forced the biggest change in years in my way of approaching
 > problems and analyzing them.
 The majority of the innovative solutions